Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Sleeping Positions

-• Side Sleepers – Side sleepers should consider a hybrid mattress because it has better comfort layers for pressure relief.
-Many hybrids contain memory foam, a great material for these individuals because it relieves pressure well.
-Additionally, manufacturers produce hybrids that are softer, which some side sleepers may prefer.
+• Side SleepersSide sleepers should consider a hybrid mattress because it has better comfort layers for pressure relief.
+Many hybrids contain memory foam, a great material pressure relief.
+Plus, manufacturers produce hybrids that are softer, which some side sleepers may prefer.

-• Back Sleepers – Back sleepers should also like a hybrid, especially one that’s medium to medium-firm.
-This bed should conform to your body, following the spine’s natural curvature and preventing the pressure from building up in the lower back.
+• Back SleepersBack sleepers should also like a hybrid, especially one that’s medium to medium-firm.
+This bed should leave your lower back nicely supported while still providing pressure relief through the foam materials.

 • Stomach Sleepers – Those who like sleeping on their stomach should like both innerspring and hybrid mattresses.
 Both types provide sufficient pushback to prevent the midsection from sinking into the bed.
 However, sticking to a bed with a firmer rating is also important for these sleepers.
 Explore the best mattresses for stomach sleepers.

-• Combination Sleepers – Combination sleepers may choose either type since they each foster good bounce.
-That being said, if you’re a combination sleeper who tends to sleep on your side and back only, you may enjoy a hybrid more.
+• Combination SleepersCombination sleepers may choose either type since they each foster good bounce.
+That being said, you may enjoy a hybrid more if you’re a combination sleeper who tends to sleep on your side and back only.
 Additionally, a lightweight combination sleeper may enjoy the extra comfort that a hybrid provides.

 Body Weight

-• Average Weight Sleepers – People with an average weight can pick both a hybrid and an innerspring bed.
+• Average Weight Sleepers (130-230 lbs) – People with an average weight can pick both a hybrid and an innerspring bed.
 However, this is where you should also consider your sleeping position to choose the right firmness, bounce, and motion isolation.

-• Heavyweight Sleepers – Heavyweight sleepers need extra support to maintain good body alignment, so it’s best to go for a hybrid mattress.
+• Heavyweight Sleepers (230+ lbs)Heavyweight sleepers need extra support to maintain good body alignment, so it’s best to go for a hybrid mattress.
 Hybrids, particularly firmer ones, do well at preventing these sleepers from sinking too far into the layers.
 Plus, many manufacturers add dense foam layers to hybrids to further support the coils.

 Firmness

-Firmness is rated on a scale of 1 to 10, with 10 being the firmest.
-Most sleepers stick to a medium-firm firmness as it delivers pressure relief and support in equal parts.
+Most sleepers stick to a medium-firm feel as it delivers pressure relief and support in equal parts.
 However, lighter sleepers typically like something more plush, while heavier individuals and stomach sleepers enjoy firmer beds.
-Innersprings tend to feel firmer than hybrids because they have less comfort layers in them.
-You’ll also find more variety in firmness levels among hybrid mattresses.

 Edge Support